Newcastle's South American stars

 Written by Dan King

-Miguel Almirón could follow in some illustrious footsteps after completing his exciting move to Newcastle United.
+Bruno Guimarães could follow in some illustrious footsteps after completing his exciting move from Lyon to Newcastle United.

-Salomón Rondón (Venezuela) and Kenedy (Brazil) were team-mates last season, along with Federico Fernández (Argentina), while several other South American stars have worn the famous black and white shirt over the years.
-Here, we take a look at a few of them…
+Bruno Guimarães Rodriguez Moura, to give him his full name, has three full caps for Brazil and won a gold medal with his country at the 2020 Olympic games in Japan.
+He joins compatriot Joelinton, as well as current players Miguel Almirón (Paraguay) and Federico Fernández (Argentina) at St. James' Park, while several other South American stars have worn the famous black and white shirt over the years.
+Here, we take a look at a few of them...

 Capped four times by his country, Mirandinha - or Francisco Ernandi Lima da Silva to give him his full name - joined Newcastle United from Palmeiras in the summer of 1987 and became the first Brazilian to play in English football.